a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 date: 2018-08-24
 ---

 Imagine yourself bored on your couch, wishing you were hiking in the mountains, hearing birds sing and returning their calls.
-In your fantasy you respond perfectly, but wonder if you could actually do that in reality.
-Well, to make you unbored, you can try it out with this silly little mimic game!
+In your fantasy you respond perfectly, but wonder if how well you actually do that in reality.
+Have I got the solution for you!
+You can test your mimics with this silly little mimic game!

 Here's how it works.